 Finally, infrastructure investment still has potential for growth both in local and international markets (Blundell, 2006), particularly as investors have sought new markets for these significant capital inflows.
 With the rapidly expanding market in recent years, the strong performance and volatility of infrastructure investment has been moderate, reflecting a maturing market.
-Knowledge and experience in the infrastructure investment markets is also essential; this has clearly been achieved in both the listed and unlisted infrastructure sectors in Australia in recent years as the infrastructure sectors have significantly enhanced their maturity and stature as separate asset classes for Australian institutional investors in infrastructure.
+This also requires sufficient knowledge and experience to participate in these infrastructure investment markets.

-The ongoing issue of the strategic relationship between infrastructure and direct property also needs to be fully assessed to enable a fuller understanding of the ongoing role of infrastructure in a portfolio; particularly with infrastructure now being seen as a property-related but separate asset class by many investors.
+The ongoing issue of the strategic relationship between infrastructure and direct property also needs to be fully assessed to enable a fuller understanding of the ongoing role of infrastructure in a portfolio.